Octave Mode

 There is also rudimentary support for Imenu (see Imenu in The GNU Emacs Manual).
 Currently, function names can be indexed.

-ElDoc mode (see Lisp Doc in The GNU Emacs Manual) is supported.
+ElDoc mode (see Programming Language Doc in The GNU Emacs Manual) is supported.
 By customizing octave-eldoc-message-style it can be changed from displaying one or multi line hints.

 Customization of Octave mode can be performed by modification of the variable octave-mode-hook.